roh20ravikumar/AuE8230Spring23_RohitRavikumar/assignment2_ws/README.md

 ROSRUN turtlesim turtlesim_node
 3) In another terminal run the ROSRUN tuertlbot_ass2 ________(name of the file)

- Images and Videos are in the assignment_ws folder
+ Images and Videos are in the assignment2_ws folder